 • Please make every effort to use local, sustainably produced materials and use recyclable or biodegradable single-use items such as cups or plates.
 Please minimize use of plastic, recycling it after market.
 No Styrofoam containers are permitted.
 No plastic straws.
 No plastic disposables for sampling.
 There are many eco friendly options available and we can help locate them.

 • Please use compost, trash and recycle bins correctly.
 Vendors MUST remove all of their own trash and dispose of properly after market.
-No trash or recycling may be left in Vizcaya Village pubic bins.
+No trash or recycling may be left in Vizcaya Village public bins.

 Insurance requirement:

-Vendors must submit, two weeks before beginning, proof of Commercial General Liability Insurance on a comprehensive basis in an amount not less than $1,000,000 combined single limit per occurrence for bodily injury and property damage.
-Vizcaya Museum and Gardens Trust Inc. and Miami-Dade County and Urban Oasis Project Inc. must be shown as additional insured with respect to this coverage, along with a waiver of subrogation, with respect to this coverage.
+Vendors must submit, two weeks before market attendance, proof of Commercial General Liability Insurance on a comprehensive basis in an amount not less than $1,000,000 combined single limit per occurrence for bodily injury and property damage.
+Vizcaya Museum and Gardens Trust Inc. and Miami-Dade County and Urban Oasis Project Inc. must be shown as additional insured with respect to this coverage, along with a waiver of subrogation.

 All insurance policies required above shall be issued by companies authorized to do business under the laws of the State of Florida, with the following qualifications: a) the company must be rated no less than A- as to management, and no less than “ Class VII as to financial strength by A.M.
-Best Company, Oldwick, New Jersey, or it’s equivalent, subject to the approval of VGMTI ; or b) the company must hold a valid Florida Certificate of Authority as shown in the latest “List of all Insurance Companies Authorized or Approved to do business in Flowida” issued by the State of Florida Department of Financial Services and a re members of the Florida Guaranty Fund.
-Certificates shall no modification or change in insurance shall be made without thirty days written advance notice to the certificate holder.
-Modification or waiver of any of the afforementinoed insurance requirements is subject to the approval of VMGTI.
-The Private Party shall notify Urban Oasis Project of any intended changes in insurance coverage, including any renewals of existing policies.
-UOP will then transmit any requests or change to VMGTI.
+Best Company, Oldwick, New Jersey, or its equivalent, subject to the approval of Vizcaya Museum and Gardens Trust, Inc. ; or b) the company must hold a valid Florida Certificate of Authority as shown in the latest “List of all Insurance Companies Authorized or Approved to do business in Florida” issued by the State of Florida Department of Financial Services and a re members of the Florida Guaranty Fund.
+No modification or change in insurance shall be made without thirty days written advance notice to the certificate holder.
+Modification or waiver of any of the aforementioned insurance requirements is subject to the approval of Vizcaya Museum and Gardens Trust, Inc. The Vendor shall notify Urban Oasis Project of any intended changes in insurance coverage, including any renewals of existing policies.
+UOP will then transmit any requests or change to Vizcaya for approval or denial.

 Urban Oasis Project, Inc